Home | Browse Topics | Jobs & benefits | Dealing with Work and Income | One-off payments for immediate and essential needs

 Depending on the type of cost and your circumstance, you might be able to get some of the following hardship assistance:

-• Recoverable Assistance – this is is paid to meet essential and immediate needs.
+• Recoverable Assistance – this is for essential and immediate needs.
 This is both income and asset tested, and generally you’ll have to pay it back.

 • If you’re getting a main benefit you can apply for Advance Payment of Benefit.